You’ve probably been hearing more about license plate readers and Flock Safety over the last few months.

 In October, Amazon Ring also announced a partnership with both Flock and Axon to share Ring video camera footage with police.
 Combined with Amazon’s “familiar faces” AI recognition, this provokes disturbing, large scale concerns about mass surveillance.
 That means that your front door camera is now feeding data to the police.

 In other words, this isn’t a distant, hypothetical risk.
-As 2025 made clear, unsafe and invasive surveillance behavior is already occurring nationwide.
+Over the last year, we’ve seen unsafe and invasive surveillance behavior occurring nationwide.

 The surveillance net is also far from limited to law enforcement agencies or Ring cameras — Flock is rapidly expanding.
 We spoke with two separate people in Albuquerque’s Foothills and Northeast Heights neighborhoods who confirmed Flock was pitching the company’s HOA product with their homeowners association.